Juvenile Dermatomyositis: Symptoms and Treatment

 Causes and Risk Factors

 The exact cause of juvenile dermatomyositis is unknown, but it is believed to be an autoimmune disorder.
 This means that the immune system mistakenly attacks the body's own tissues.
-Several factors may contribute to the development of JDM, including:
+Several factors may contribute to the development of JDM, so some of the juvenile dermatomyositis causes are:

 Genetic Factors